Duck House Chinese Restaurant

 Chinese restaurant in Portland, Oregon, U.S.

 Duck House Chinese Restaurant, or simply Duck House, is a Chinese restaurant in Portland, Oregon, in the United States.
 The 100-seat restaurant opened in 2016.

 Reception

 The business was included in Eater Portland's 2022 overview of "Where to Eat and Drink in Downtown Portland".
 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.

+Duck House ranked second in Best Chinese Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2022.
+It won in the same category in 2024 and 2025.